 All applications are required to:

-The Head of School may require students to provide additional information before the admission is confirmed.
+The Academic Leader may require students to provide additional information before the admission is confirmed.

 Applicants under 20 years of age:

 NCEA Level 2 which must include 12 credits in Level 1 Mathematics or equivalent.

 Applicants over 20 years of age:

 Applicants 20 years or older with no formal academic qualifications must provide evidence of literacy, numeracy and an ability to study at the appropriate level.
 This can be through study, work and/or life experience.